You wish to configure the Local Administrator Password Solution (LAPS) in your Active Directory environment.

 11. Define the password settings for managed computers:

 12. Configure the name of the LAPS-managed administrator account.
+Ensure this name is unique to the domain.
 In this example, it's LAPSAdmin:

 13. Enable LAPS.
 This turns on local admin password management.